rangesus/logging-practice/README.md

-# logging-practice
-A Study into the Practice of Logging in the Software Development Process
+# A Study into the Practice of Logging in the Software Development Process

 As attempting to execute the extraction and analysis code in one go was causing python to crash I had to split the individual steps up.